Hamilton Standard: History

-Hamilton Standard was a division of United Aircraft Corporation (1934) along with Pratt & Whitney (engines).
+Hamilton Standard was a division of United Aircraft Corporation (1934) along with Pratt & Whitney, which manufactured aircraft engines.

 In the early 1950s Hamilton developed the technology to accurately meter fuel in jet engines, and its fuel controls were employed on Boeing 707s and Douglas DC-8s, as well as most other Pratt & Whitney jet engines.
 In 1952, Hamilton Standard opened its plant in Windsor Locks, Connecticut.
 In 1958, Hamilton's first environmental control system entered service on the Convair 880.
 In 1968, Hamilton began delivering automatic, electronic systems for control of cabin pressure in aircraft.
 Hamilton's mechanical fuel controls, in use since the 1950s, evolved into electronically controlled fuel controls, and eventually, to full-authority digital electronic controls (FADEC) for jet engines, which are in use today on many commuter, airline, and military engine applications.
-Hamilton's environmental systems and early association with NASA were highlighted in the 1969 Apollo 11 moon landing - supported by environmental control, fuel cell, and life support systems manufactured by Hamilton Standard.
+Hamilton's environmental systems and early association with NASA were highlighted in the 1969 Apollo 11 Moon landing – supported by environmental control, fuel cell, and life support systems manufactured by Hamilton Standard.

 General Motors' propeller business, which originated with its purchase of Aeroproducts in 1940, was acquired by Hamilton Standard in 1990.